microsoft/WhatTheHack/057-AzureRouteServer/Student/Challenge-00.md

 ## Description

 In this challenge you will be setting up the prerequisite tools you will need to complete the hack's challenges.
-You will also deploy an initial Hub and Spoke network topography into Azure which you will use complete the challenges of this hack.
+You will also deploy a baseline Hub and Spoke network topography into Azure which you will use complete the challenges of this hack.

 - First, make sure you have an Azure Subscription.